Tampa Bay West Coast Swing Association Bylaws

 Nominations and Elections

 The Board will convene a Nominating Committee.
 This committee will solicit nominations from the membership.
-Any
+Paid members who wish to submit his/her name for nomination can do so by submitting a form from our website.

 The final slate will be E-mailed to TBWCSA membership 2 weeks in advance of the Election.
 The vote for each board